“The human animal differs from the lesser primates

 - Ideally: grassfed, organic and sustainable, but work within your budget.
 If you can afford organic, buy fatty cuts of meat with a bone.
 If you can’t, buy lean meats.
 (Organic fat contains wonderful nutrients; conventional fat stores toxins.)
 For the healthiest seafood choices, read my article: Does Healthy Sustainable Seafood Exist?

 - Avoid: deli, cured and pre-cooked meats.
 They usually contain nightshade spices and sugar, as well as other additives.
-The exceptions are Whole Foods Naked Meats (because they are unspiced), Boar’s Head All-Natural Roast Beef, and Dietz & Watson All Natural Roast Beef (avoid their other meats, because they contain paprika, which is a nightshade and/or other additives restricted on the AIP.).
+The exceptions are this list of AIP-Friendly offerings from US Wellness, Whole Foods Naked Meats (because they are unspiced), Boar’s Head All-Natural Roast Beef, and Dietz & Watson All Natural Roast Beef (avoid their other meats, because they contain paprika, which is a nightshade and/or other additives restricted on the AIP.).

 Fruits and Vegetables